nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Manager requests to list customers
-2. AddressBook shows a list of customers
+2. NomNomNotifier shows a list of customers
 3. Manager requests to delete a specific customers in the list
-4. AddressBook deletes the customers
+4. NomNomNotifier deletes the customers

-    Use case ends.
+5. Use case ends

 **Extensions**

 * 2a.
 The list is empty.
+  * 2a1.
 Use case ends.
 * 3a.
 The given index is invalid.
     * 3a1.
-AddressBook shows an error message.
+NomNomNotifier shows an error message.

-      Use case resumes at step 2.
+    * Use case resumes at step 2.

 **Use Case: Creating a shortcut**

 **MSS**

 1. Manager requests to add shortcut
-2. AddressBook adds the shortcut with alias and tag name to UniqueShortcut list Use Case ends
+2. NomNomNotifier adds the shortcut with alias and tag name
+3. Use Case ends

 **Extension**
 * 1a.
 Shortcut format is invalid
     * 1a1.
-AddressBook shows error message
+NomNomNotifier shows error message
     * Use Case ends
 * 1b.
-Alias or tag name in shortcut already exists in AddressBook
+Alias or tag name in shortcut already exists in NomNomNotifier
   * 1b1.
-AddressBook shows error message
+NomNomNotifier shows error message
   * Use Case ends

 **Use Case: Deleting a shortcut**